At Dearborn we want to inspire students to become confident, engaged and enthusiastic readers.

 Reading lets students explore the world and human knowledge, history and culture and can be a rich source of pleasure.
 On the other hand, struggling to read through their school career can be devastating to a students confidence.
 Dearborn strives to help all students overcome their reading and writing difficulties and provides instruction and support to match their needs.
 Everyone gets strong preparation for the ELA part of the MCAS.

 Read and Write

 Dearborn Academy’s high school language arts classes meet four times a week in 45-minute periods.
-Three times a week you'll also have homework—reading assignments, writing assignments and other kinds of work that help you think critically.
+Three times a week there is also homework—reading assignments, writing assignments and other kinds of work to support critical thinking.

 Dearborn will provide support to students who do not speak English as their first language.
-When you have a learning disability and speak another language, learning to read and write in English is doubly hard.
-But if you're willing, we can help.
+When they have a learning disability and speak another language, learning to read and write in English is doubly hard.
 Dearborn will provide intensive support to students who are not native English speakers.

-If you have a language-based, non-verbal learning disability including dyslexia, our learning center specialists provide one-on-one or small group support to improve reading comprehension and writing skills.
-Students come into the learning center once a week for services outlined in their IEP, depending on the level of intervention they require.
-And you can always get help getting organized for a paper, thinking through an assignment or if you just want to talk about what you're reading.
+For language-based, non-verbal learning disabilities including dyslexia, our Learning Center specialists provide one-on-one or small group support to improve reading comprehension and writing skills.
+Students come into the Learning Center once a week for services outlined in their IEP, depending on the level of intervention they require.
+They may get help getting organized for a paper, thinking through an assignment or just want to talk current reading assignments.